UnderGrounder96/My-personal-webpage/README.md

 # My-webpage

-This webpage can be found here: http://platinado.cba.pl/
+The online version of this webpage can be found here: http://platinado.cba.pl/